AndLSC/Automated_Shopping_Cart/README.md

 ## Contact Information

-For any questions or inquiries, please get in touch with Andreina at andreinasoto77@gmail.com
+For any questions or inquiries, please get in touch with me at andreinasoto77@gmail.com